MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

     :::image type="content" source="images/it-toolkit-recovery-select.png" alt-text="Screenshot of Select Device page.":::

-4. If creating a new recovery key, select the language and version of Windows for the recovery image.
+4. If creating a new recovery USB, select the base language and version of Windows for the recovery image.
 Options for Windows 10 and Windows 11, along with different feature updates like 21H2 and 22H2, are available.
 Select **Next**.

     :::image type="content" source="images/it-toolkit-recovery-create-new.png" alt-text="Screenshot of page to select language, operating system, and Windows version.":::